magnetsystems/r2m-plugin-android/README.md

 Use the generated unit test generated under <code>src/androidtest/java/</code>

-For instance, if you generated the <code>GoogleDistance</code> native API, then the unit test is under <code>src/androidTest/java/com/magnetapi/examples/controller/api/test/GoogleDistanceTest</code>.
-Remove the <code>@Supress</code> annotation on the method <code>testGoogleDistance</code>, and modify it with real values:
+Ex: if you generated the <code>GoogleDistance</code> native API, the unit test can be found atr <code>src/androidTest/java/com/magnetapi/examples/controller/api/test/GoogleDistanceTest</code>.
+Remove the <code>@Supress</code> annotation on <code>testGoogleDistance</code>, and invoke the API with real values:

 ```java
   /**